 Your localization strategy is therefore a central component to your globalization success.
 “All politics are local” Tip O’Neill once said.
 There is much truth in that.
 But you should not stop there.

-Meeting local requirements is at the core of global success, but synthesizing pertinent local experiences and folding them back into your organization can take you to even higher levels.
-The holistic approach to becoming global is the ultimate one, where the parts and the whole all contribute to the makings of your message, product and strategy.
+Meeting local requirements is at the core of global success.
+By synthesizing pertinent local experiences and folding them back into your organization you can go to even higher levels.
+The holistic approach to becoming global is the ultimate one.
+This is where the parts and the whole contribute to the makings of your message, product and strategy.

 Therefore, if taking and keeping your company global is a strategic goal, an effective localization strategy that enables global collaboration and reverse innovation should be at the core of your competencies.
 If not, you should identify a reliable translation company that you can trust with this challenge.